 Since the weather is gorgeous this time of the year, we set up the experiment in our backyard, but you can do it in the living room or classroom.
 It’s not messy!

-How many pennies does it take to get an apple up the inclined plane?
+How many pennies does it take to get an apple up an inclined plane?

 What you need

-4. Tie a longish string connecting plastic container and apple.
+- Tie a longish string connecting the plastic container and apple.

 The accuracy of this experiment increases dramatically if you eat an apple while performing it!

-At what count the car inched up?
+At what count did the car inch up?
 How many pennies did it take to get it all the way up?

-So How many pennies did it take to get OUR apple up an incline?
+So how many pennies did it take to get an apple up an inclined plane?
 In our experiment, it took 63 pennies to get our apple to move a bit and 108 to get it all the way up the ramp.
 Your answer would depend on the size and density of your apple and the steepness of your incline.